4th ANNUAL SCIENTIFIC

 International Collaborative Initiatives Toward Trial Readiness

-Marcondes Franca, MD, PhD — Campinas, São Paulo, Brazil Seungbok Lee, MD, PhD — Seoul National University Hospital |
+Marcondes França Jr., MD, PhD — State University of Campinas (UNICAMP)* Seungbok Lee, MD, PhD — Seoul National University* (recording) |

-| 2:40–3:00 pm |
+| 3:10–3:30 pm |

 Questions and Comments

-Moderators: Matthew Elrick, MD, PhD — Kennedy Krieger Institute; Rotem Or Bach, MD — The National Institutes of Health (NIH)
+Matthew Elrick, MD, PhD — Kennedy Krieger Institute and Johns Hopkins School of Medicine Rotem Or Bach, MD — The National Institutes of Health (NIH) |

 |

-| 3:15–3:35 pm |
+| 4:00–4:20 pm |

-Oscar Liang, MD, PhD — Drexel University
+Peter Baas, PhD — Drexel University College of Medicine

 |

-| 3:35–3:55 pm |
+| 4:20–4:40 pm |

 |